Psychic-type Pokemon weaknesses & resistances

 Here’s how to take advantage of Psychic-type Pokemon weaknesses in battle to bring them down.

 Struggling to defeat those pesky Psychic-type Pokemon?
 You’re not alone, Psychic-types can be especially troublesome in battle.
 Not only can they confuse your Pokemon into hurting themselves, but they can also put your Pokemon to sleep in a single move.
 Finally, just when you’re about to win the battle or capture that Pokemon, they teleport away preventing you from doing either.

 Psychic-type Pokemon have existed since the very first generation of Pokemon games, so they’ve given players trouble for over 25 years.
+They’re great if you’re using them, but a nightmare if you’re against them.
 The good news is, that Psychic-type Pokemon have some well-known weaknesses that you can exploit when battling another trainer or trying to catch them in the wild.

 - Psychic-type Pokemon weaknesses